Dilution Calculator

 Browse the full platform and every dilution resource from the main homepage.

 Not sure which one to use?
-Start with the all-in-one calculator above.
-If you need molar units use the molarity dilution calculator; for percent strengths use the percentage dilution calculator; for label ratios use the dilution ratio calculator.
+Start with the all-in-one calculator on this page.
+If you need molar units use the molarity dilution calculator.
+For percent strengths use the percentage dilution calculator.
+For label ratios use the dilution ratio calculator.

 Dilution calculator illustrated with laboratory volumetric flasks and pipettes preparing a diluted solution

-Every dilution calculation rests on a single conserved quantity: the amount of solute.
-When you dilute, you change the volume and the concentration, but the moles (or grams, or particles) of solute stay exactly the same.
+Every dilution calculation rests on a single conserved quantity, the amount of solute.
+When you dilute, you change the volume and the concentration, but the moles or grams or particles of solute stay exactly the same.
 Hold that idea in mind and the four most common dilution calculations all become variations of one theme.

 Dilution Factor and Fold Dilution

-The dilution factor (DF) is how many times more dilute the final solution is than the stock: DF = Cโ‚ รท Cโ‚‚, which also equals Vโ‚‚ รท Vโ‚.
-A “10-fold” or “1-in-10” dilution has a factor of 10.
+The dilution factor tells you how many times more dilute the final solution is than the stock.
+The formula is DF = C₁ ÷ C₂, which also equals V₂ ÷ V₁.
+A ten fold or one in ten dilution has a factor of 10.
 To make it, you take 1 part stock and bring it to 10 parts total volume.

 The Core Dilution Formulas